 We reserve the right to remove any job posting or content from the Services, which in the reasonable exercise of our discretion does not comply with these Terms, or if any content is posted that we believe is not in the best interest of L4R.

-If at any time during your use of the Services, You made a misrepresentation of fact to L4R or otherwise misled L4R in regards to the nature of Your business activities, then L4R will have grounds to terminate your use of the Services.
+If at any time during your use of the Services, you made a misrepresentation of fact to L4R or otherwise misled L4R in regards to the nature of your business activities, then L4R will have grounds to terminate your use of the Services.

-You shall use any resume you receive from a prospective employee via the Services as provided in: (i) these Terms; (ii) in any contract you have with L4R, and; (iii) in accordance with all applicable privacy and data protection laws.
+You shall use any resume you receive from a prospective employee via the Services only as provided in: (i) these Terms; (ii) in any contract you have with L4R, and; (iii) in accordance with all applicable privacy and data protection laws.
 You shall take appropriate physical, technical, and administrative measures to protect the data you have obtained from the Services from loss, misuse, unauthorized access, disclosure, alteration or destruction.

 No resume that you receive via the Services shall be used: